AI Answering Service For Water Damage Restoration

 Can AI answer emergency water damage calls?

 Yes.
-It can answer immediately, collect property and loss details, identify urgency, capture photos or access notes when useful, and route the call according to your dispatch rules.
+It can answer immediately, collect property and loss details, identify urgency, capture photos or access notes when useful, and send the call through your dispatch rules.

 Can it handle insurance questions?

 It can collect carrier, claim, adjuster, deductible, and policy-context details and explain your approved claim process.
-Coverage decisions and policy-specific advice should route to staff.
+Coverage decisions and policy-specific advice should go to staff.

 Can it identify mold or category 3 water?

-It can ask approved intake questions about source, timing, odor, visible mold, sewage, and affected materials, then route risk-sensitive calls to qualified staff instead of making technical promises.
+It can ask approved intake questions about source, timing, odor, visible mold, sewage, and affected materials, then send risk-sensitive calls to qualified staff instead of making technical promises.

 What details can it collect before dispatch?